 Listening to noises above 85 decibels (about as loud as a motorcycle) for an extended period of time can cause hearing loss and inner ear damage.
 And the louder the sound, the sooner this damage occurs.

 Measure the noise level of all work environments with a decibel meter.
-If they are 85 decibels or higher, make sure that all employees wear ear plugs and/or noise cancelling headphones to prevent damage and/or hearing loss.
+If they are 85 decibels or higher, make sure that all employees wear ear plugs and/or noise canceling headphones to prevent damage and/or hearing loss.

 10. Physical Altercations